neurolabusc/crnl/psyc589888/index.md

 ### Lectures

   - Overview.
     - The classroom is a computer lab, so all assignments can be completed using your computer.
-Computation is supported by [NSF ACCESS (SOC250003)](https://support.access-ci.org/) using the Indiana Jetstream2 supercomputer and [neurodesk](https://github.com/NeuroDesk).
+Computation is supported by [Neurodesk play](https://play.neurodesk.org/).
+Our goal is to leverage and extend [NeurodeskEDU](https://neurodesk.org/edu/intro.html)
   - MRI physics: Image Acquisition.
     - [Terrific videos](https://magritek.com/resources/videos/) (from a company that makes a unique instructional MRI system
   - MRI physics: Image Contrast.